-When JansZen Corporation was sold, the RTR loudspeaker company bought half of the production tooling.
-This tooling was used to make the electrostatic panels for the Servostatic, a hybrid electrostatic system that was Infinity's first speaker product.
+Janszen continued to develop electrostatic designs.
+He was instrumental in the design of the Koss Model One, the trostatic panels for the Servostatic, a hybrid electrostatic system that was Infinity's first speaker product.
 Other companies soon followed; each with their own unique applications of the technology.
-These include Acoustat, Audiostatic, Beverage, Dayton Wright, Sound Lab, and Stax, to name a few.
+These include Acoustat, Audiostatic, Beverage, Dayton Wright, Sound Lab and Stax, to name a few.